casper-network/docs-archive/technical-details/block-storage/execution-semantics.md

 * adding element to a set
 * removing elements from a set

-Such a collection of selected commutative families of functions that are supported by the execution engine we will denote here as $$CommutingFamilies$$, or CF. So, using previously established notation for adding, we can recognize two example elements in $$CommutingFamilies$$ that cover the integer addition and adding element of type $$A$$ to $$Set[A]$$:
+Such a collection of selected commutative families of functions that are supported by the execution engine we will denote here as $CommutingFamilies$, or CF. So, using previously established notation for adding, we can recognize two example elements in $CommutingFamilies$ that cover the integer addition and adding element of type $A$ to $Set[A]$:

 $$
 \{ Add_i : i \in Int \} \in CF, where \space Add_i: Int \rightarrow Int, Add_i(x) = x + i